Cold Email Domain Strategy: Primary, Secondary, and Throwaway Domains Explained

 Can I recycle an old business domain I'm not using?

 Sometimes, but check first.
 An old domain with legitimate history (previous employer, side project) that you own can be good.
 An old domain with spam history or unknown reputation is risky.
-Always check blocklist status and Wayback Machine before using any aged domain.
+Always check blocklist status with the free blacklist checker and the Wayback Machine before using any aged domain.

 Managing multiple secondary domains manually is painful — different DNS setups, different warm-up states, different reputation scores to track.
-ColdRelay treats multi-domain infrastructure as a first-class concept, with one-click domain onboarding, automated warm-up coordination, and per-domain health monitoring, so you can run 10+ domains with the same effort as running 1.
+ColdRelay treats multi-domain infrastructure as a first-class concept, with one-click domain onboarding, automated SPF/DKIM/DMARC, automated warm-up coordination, and per-domain health monitoring, so you can run 25+ domains with the same effort as running 1.